John Turner: After politics

+In 1990, Turner returned to practising law, this time working for Miller Thomson LLP, while he continued serving as an MP for another three years.
+He eventually became head of the firm's scholarship program.
+Turner was also a board member for several corporations.

+Turner was a member of the Canadian delegation that monitored the runoff vote in the 2004 Ukrainian presidential election.

-Turner voiced his support for the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations, and the creation of a more accountable international political system.
+Turner voiced his support for the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organization which campaigns for democratic reformation of the United Nations, and the creation of a more accountable international political system.

 In 2017, he was awarded the Gold Medal of the Royal Canadian Geographical Society.
 Turner lived in the Deer Park neighbourhood of Toronto.

 Death and state funeral

-Turner died on September 19, 2020, at the age of 91.
-A state funeral was held for Turner on October 6, 2020, at St. Michael's Cathedral Basilica.
+Turner died on September 19, 2020, at age 91, from congestive heart failure.
+A state funeral was held for Turner on October 6, 2020, at St. Michael's Cathedral Basilica in Toronto.
+The ceremony was scaled back due to the COVID-19 pandemic with masking and social distancing protocols in place, attendance limited to 160 guests, with no lying in state.
 Turner was buried in a private service at Mount Pleasant Cemetery.
 Turner and Mackenzie King are two former Prime Ministers interred at Mount Pleasant.